 See "Chapter 5-Calculating 2023 Ratings" for the methodology to calculate ratings for Part A: Academic Growth and Part B: Relative Performance.
 The resolved rating for the School Progress domain is the better of Part A: Academic Growth or Part B: Relative Performance.
-For AEA campuses, the resolved rating for the School Progress domain is the better of Part A: Academic Growth or Part B: Relative of Part A: Academic Growth or Part B: Relative Performance.
+For AEA campuses, the resolved rating for the School Progress domain is the better of Part A: Academic Growth or Part B: Retest Growth.